CityPay Elements

 • In browser (with optional middleware):

-• By default, the SDK can call CityPay directly using the Domain Key.
-Methods such as attach() and confirm() are posted to CityPay over HTTPS.
+• By default, the SDK can call CityPay directly for methods such as attach() and confirm().

 • You may instead configure middleware endpoints (relative URLs).
 In this mode, the SDK calls your backend first, and your backend forwards those requests to CityPay using your API Key.